CHRISTMAS WISHES

 WHAT CHRISTMAS MEANS TO ME

-My blogging friend Sue from Sizzling Towards 60 and Beyond asked me to write a couple of paragraphs to be included with some other bloggers in a post on What Christmas Means to Me.
+I was asked to write a couple of paragraphs to be included with some other bloggers in a post on What Christmas Means to Me.
 I started to put some thoughts together and found it really hard to condense down to a short, pithy paragraph or two.
 I sent off my abridged version to her but thought I'd really like to write a post of my own with the same title and so this is it.

 LOOKING BACK AT MY WORD FOR 2017